Enrolment process

 Enrolment Process:

-• Parents should lodge a registration of interest form by the end of term 1.
+Parents are required to submit a registration of interest form by the end of Term 1.

-• Enrolment offers for mid-year intake are confirmed in term 2 of that year.
+Offers for mid-year enrolment are issued and confirmed during Term 2 of that year.

 Transition visits

-Transition visits are an important part of preparing children for starting school.
-These visits typically allow children to become familiar with the school environment, meet teachers, and interact with future classmates.
-They help ease the transition from home or early childhood settings to a formal school setting.
+Transition visits are an important step in preparing children to start school.
+They give children the chance to become familiar with the school environment, meet teachers, and interact with future classmates, helping to ease the move from home or early learning settings into school life.

 Transition Sessions

-• You will receive a letter informing you about when you can attend a transition visits.
-The sessions where children and parents can visit the school, tour the facilities, and learn about daily routines.
+You will receive a letter with details about your scheduled transition visits.
+These sessions allow children and parents to visit the school, explore the facilities, and learn about daily routines.

 Classroom Visits

-• Children might spend time in a classroom setting, participating in activities similar to those they will experience once school starts.
+Children may spend time in a classroom, taking part in activities similar to those they will experience once they begin school.

 Meet and Greet

-• Opportunities to meet teachers, staff, and other students can help children feel more comfortable and excited about starting school.
+Opportunities to meet teachers, staff, and other students help children feel more comfortable and excited about starting school.

 Parent Information Sessions

-• Schools often provide information sessions for parents to discuss expectations, curriculum, and how to support their child’s transition.
+Schools often run sessions for parents to share information about expectations, the curriculum, and ways to support their child’s transition.